Richard Gabriel with Judith © 2009 All rights reserved

 He was also said to call upon other Gods and Godesses to protect people in particular situations, effectively having a more distant role nudging things along, rather than taking an active part.
 In this way he was seen more as a primal God, eventually becoming regarded as an avitar of the primal God Amun, who at the time was considerd the chief God.
 When his identity finally merged.
 Amun himself had become merged with Ra to become Amun-Ra; so Sobek, as an avitar of Amun-Ra was known as Sobek-Ra.
 Source: http://en.wikipedia.org/wiki/Sobek

+We came rattling down the old army road as it is known by some.
 At breakneck speed for mile after mile we enjoyed our solitude and some comfort from the bucking sand dunes.
 Over to our right on the horizon we saw a few workers staring at our dust trail.
-They were at the old Basalt quarries, worked for thousands of years and the source of our fine roadway.
+They were at one of the old Basalt quarries, worked for thousands of years and the source of our fine roadway.
 Once upon a time our road was used to transport the Basalt to the villages that stood on the shore of the lake, before it was shipped to the other side and away to many destinations.
 Now the lake has shrunk by miles, the villages and buildings have been sucked into the desert sand again.

-Beyond the road the sand also tried to suck us down.We encountered the familiarly deceptive desert surface that looks like concrete, but yields by at least 2 inches to vehicle tyres.
+Beyond the road the sand also tried to suck us down.We encountered the familiar deceptive desert surface that looks like concrete, but yields by at least 2 inches to vehicle tyres.
 It led for a few more miles until at last the Qatrani mountain range grew before us.
 Our guide was good.
 He knew the route well and there was always method in his madness of driving and weaving like a snake to get the best purchase on the sand.

 At last on harder ground we were following a rising dirt track and with some surprise, we levelled over the top of the Butte and were confronted with the sight you see in our lead picture.

+To the right of the entrance there is a smaller entrance leading into a corridor between the two skins of stone which made up the walls.
 Follow the pictures and you will see how we think this was connected with the main door arrangement at least.
 Apertures suggest the doors were meant to be braced strongly with restraints of some kind that would have been counterbalanced through into the substantial spaces between the wall skins.

 Only a few miles around the Qatrani Range is the site of Abu Lifa, featured on another of our pages.
 Many occasional finds have been made from the Quatrani area dating back thousands of years.
 There is undoubtedly much more to uncover.

 Those who believe the Temple is a Roman epitaph, believe also that there must be a substantial undiscovered cemetary in the area.
 We know for sure the area sustained many Coptics, Romans, workers and their families and may have accommodated older ancestors tens of thousands of years previously.Indeed the main mountain rising fairly close by and behind the Temple has not been fully explored.
-Its area is immense and any serious archeological survey work would be a substantial undertaking.
+The area is immense and any serious archeological survey work would be a substantial undertaking.

 As with so many other sites, Qasr el-Sagha provides more questions than answers.
 Once again we ask your help!
 If you have visited the site yourself; or if you have the time and inclination to use our work for more research; if you can offer learned advice or simply new suggestions.. then please contact us.
 We will share anything new and give full accreditation.
 Here are just some of the questions: